sheyijojo/Docker_CERT/8-kubernetes/11-namespaces.md

 ## switching namespace permanently on this context

-## bote context is a seperate video
+## deep into context is a seperate video

-lubectl config set-context $(kubectl config current-context) --namespace=dev
+kubectl config set-context $(kubectl config current-context) --namespace=dev

 kubectl get pods